 - Created on the 29 June, 2017.

 Tissue transglutaminase antibodies (tTG-IgA and tTG-IgG) can be very useful marker to screen for celiac disease.
 This is due to the fact that individuals with celiac disease eat a gluten diet which contains higher levels of particular antibodies within their blood. tTG (IgA and IgG) antibodies are produced since it views gluten as a treat, 98% of patients with celiac disease will display a positive test for tTG-IgA who are on a gluten-containing diet.
 However, some coeliac disease individuals are unable to produce the coeliac disease antibodies (known as IgA deficiency), in this case it is recommended to perform the following tests IgG deamidated gliadin peptide (DGP), immunoglobulin G (IgG) EMA and IgG-tTG.
 There is also a slight risk of obtaining a false positive test result, if people have other associated autoimmune disorders such as rheumatoid arthritis, autoimmune liver disease, Hashimoto’s thyroiditis, type 1 diabetes, heart failure but who do not have celiac disease.
-Tissue transglutaminase screen ELISA kit can be used in various diagnostic applications.
+The following tissue transglutaminase screen ELISA kit can be used in various diagnostic applications.

-The minimum detection sensitivity level of human tTG IgA/IgG class auto-antibodies using this human tissue transglutaminase screen ELISA kit was 1.0 U/ml.
-The dynamic range for this ELISA assay is 5.0 – 200.0 U/ml.
+The minimum detection sensitivity level of tTG IgA/IgG class auto-antibodies (tTG screen) using current human tissue transglutaminase screen ELISA kit was 1.0 U/ml.
+The dynamic range for this assay is 5.0 – 200.0 U/ml.

 - Celiac disease can be predicted by high levels of anti-tissue transglutaminase antibodies in population-based screening.
 J Pediatr Gastroenterol Nutr.
 (2015) 60 (6): 787-91.
 Webb C., et al.